 Bribery offences in the private sector are dealt with under the Secret Commissions Act 1910.
-Where an employee has knowledge of bribery, but fails to report that knowledge, they are guilty of an offence under the Act.
+Where an employee has knowledge of bribery, but fails to report that knowledge, they could be guilty of an offence under the Act for aiding and abetting the bribery.
 The maximum penalty for this offence is up to seven years' imprisonment.